Mother with a Child and a Chambermaid

 Mother with a Child and a Chambermaid (1665–1668) is an oil-on-canvas painting by the Dutch painter Pieter de Hooch.
 It is an example of Dutch Golden Age painting and is part of the collection of the Amsterdam Museum.

-This painting was the second painting by Hooch documented by Hofstede de Groot in 1908, who wrote:2.
+This was the second de Hooch painting documented by Hofstede de Groot in 1908, who wrote:2.
 MOTHER WITH A CHILD AND A CHAMBERMAID.
 Sm.
 31 and Suppl.
 12; deG.
 4. To the left, but near the centre of the picture, sits a woman, holding a little child on her lap with her left hand.
 She wears a blue jacket trimmed with fur and a red skirt; at her right is a wicker cradle.
 Farther back, to the right of the fireplace, a chambermaid is sweeping the tiled floor.
 Bright sunlight falls from the window high up on the left, and illumines the back wall, on which hangs a picture.
 Another picture hangs over the fireplace; below is a chair.
 In the left foreground is a table with a cloth, upon which is a basket.
 The open door at the back shows a view of a canal with a stone bridge and a sunlit house.

 Signed "P. D. HOOCH"; oak panel, 14 1/2 inches by 16 1/2 inches.
 A replica is in the Stockholm Museum.
 Sales: